thuliteio/doks/README.md

 4. __Development tools__.
 Code with confidence.
 Check styles, scripts, and markdown for errors and fix automatically or manually.

 5. __Bootstrap framework__.
-Build robust, flexible, and intuitive websites with Bootstrap.
-Or use any other front-end framework if you prefer.
+Build robust, flexible, and intuitive websites with Bootstrap 5.
+Easily customize your Doks site with the source Sass files.

 6. __Netlify-ready__.
 Deploy to Netlify with sensible defaults.
 Easily use Netlify Functions, Netlify Redirects, and Netlify Headers.